 What's not to like about braided belts?
 They can look cool and rugged, or can be dressed up.
 Either way they provide lots of visual interest and texture.
 Braiding is the interlacing of several strands of flexible material into a long and narrow overlapping pattern.

-Braided belts can be made from a variety of durable, yet flexible materials--including leather, nylon, fabric, canvas, cotton, faux leather.
+Braided belts can be made from a variety of durable, yet flexible materials--including leather, nylon, fabric, canvas, cotton, faux leather and more.
 They go great with a wide variety of clothes and accessories, such as denim, linen, earth-toned and floral long and flowing natural fiber gowns and dresses as well as leather purses, just to name a few.

 We'll point you in the right direction for materials and techniques you can use to start creating simple, but fashionable braided belts.

 Essentially, any material you can lay out in long strips is ripe for braiding.
 Some materials will be easier to braid than others.

 Cord comes in a variety of materials including satin, leather, cotton, plastic, nylon, hemp, suede and silk.
 You also have a complete rainbow of colors to choose from: basic colors to pink, gold, lavender and peach.
 Cord is most commonly available on spools anywhere from 5 to 100 yards.

 By far, the most popular material for belts is leather, and this includes braided belts.
 Made from tanned animal rawhide and skin using a variety of processes, leather is durable and flexible, making it ideal for belts.

 Fabric ribbon is available in silk, organza, velvet, nylon and more in 15- or 33-yard spools as well as 34-inch lengths.
 Most of these types of fabric ribbon are soft and supple, but will gain strength when strands are braided together.
 Still, rugged outdoor use is probably best left for sturdier materials such as leather.

 Wraparound braided belt